Rheumatoid Arthritis- TNF and Enbrel- Part II

 medication is related to underlying genetic variations.

-There are several other new drugs in the pipeline in connection
+There are several other new drugs in the pipeline in connection with the fight

-with the fight against rheumatoid arthritis.
-Johnson &
+against rheumatoid arthritis.
+Johnson & Johnson's Remicade

-Johnson's Remicade won approval in 1999 as a secondary treatment
+won approval in 1999 as a secondary treatment after other drugs have failed to

-after other drugs have failed to work.
-Aventis's Arave has been
+work.
+Aventis's Arave has been approved in connection

-approved in connection with the slowing of the erosion of the
+with the slowing of the erosion of the bone and cartilage associated with the

 Candidates for anti-TNF include: